Commercial butterfly breeding: Commercial Activity

-International Economic Impact
+International economic impact

 Butterfly farming has been successful in increasing economic opportunities for local people in Ecuador and Costa Rica.
 Butterfly farming also promotes conservation activities and education.

 Commercial butterfly breeding in developing countries is a practical and sustainable field.
 It is environmentally non-destructive, uses available raw materials, economically and environmentally sustainable.
 Commercial butterfly breeding can be considered ethical because it does not harm or degrade the people involved in it or the environment that sustains it.

 In contrast to the clearcutting of natural habitats, a butterfly farming operation is dependent upon native plant species.
 A butterfly farmer keeps areas of land intact with naturally occurring vegetation.
 Commercial butterfly farmers plant native plants on the property, providing food sources for the caterpillars.

 Commercial butterfly breeders generate employment and support the rural economy.
 It inhibits rural to urban movement patterns.

 Some national governments in these countries have established protections for the maintenance of butterfly ranching.
 In Papua New Guinea, the Insect Farming and Trading Agency oversees and regulates sustainable butterfly ranching.
 Commercially bred monarchs migrate to overwintering sites in Mexico, expanding the knowledge of migratory behavior.